gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-cardinality.md

   3 --> 5
 ```

-For very large graphs, updating this number accurately would be very costly in compute.
-This is
-because for each new edge that is added, we would have to check both connected entities to see if
-they are already connected to the other entity, and this could be costly for entities with a high
-cardinality.
-Instead, Gaffer uses approximate cardinality making use of a [HyperLogLog
-Sketch](https://datasketches.apache.org/docs/HLL/HLL.html) which estimates the cardinality with
-relatively low error.
-In Gaffer, where you see the term "cardinality" used, it is referring to this
-approximate cardinality backed by a sketch.

 ## How to add cardinality to your graph

-You will need to add a property to your schema that will represent the approximate cardinality of an
+You will need to add a property to your schema that will represent the approximate number of unique connections
-entity.
+for a given entity.
 This property is usually added to a specific entity group that exists solely to represent
 the cardinality of a given vertex value.
 An example of the schema changes can be seen in the
 [advanced properties guide](../../reference/properties-guide/advanced.md#hllsketch).
 If you are
 using an Accumulo or Map store as your data store, this should be all that is needed.
 However, if
 you are using a custom store, or a custom REST API, some additional config is needed.

 !!! tip
-    It is often useful keep track of cardinality per edge group.
+    It is often useful keep track of unique connections per edge group.
 This is usually done with an edge
     group property which is group in the `groupBy`.

     ``` json